DeependraD/tex-for-beauty/README.md

 ## How to begin

-As an initial reference, I am using **Latex for Beginners** workbook (Damn!
-I can't show "Latex" correctly).
+As an initial reference, I am using **Latex for Beginners** workbook.

 Just clone and hit: